 The Toolkit emphasizes stormwater management through retention an infiltration with a focus on urban areas and small sites – specifically focusing on volume as its main objective rather than water quality because the manual is aimed to communities with combined sewers; overflows and bacterial contamination.
 Check it out here.

 Green Infrastructure Code Audit

 The Green Infrastructure Scorecard, created by the Stormwater Coalition of Albany County and modified by CDRPC, was designed to engage communities in an in‐depth review of how local laws, ordinances, development review, design standards and natural resource protection influence stormwater management.
 The audit identifies barriers and gaps in the adoption of Green Infrastructure practices and low impact development.
 It also leads to a prescriptive set of model local laws and guidelines that can be adopted to encourage and require increased employment of GI as a stormwater management technique – thereby reducing stormwater runoff and improving water quality.
-Learn more and complete the survey here.
+Learn more and complete the Audit here.

 Green Infrastructure Reference Resources